Kevin-Trivino/Adidas-Sales-SQL-Tableau/README.md

 ## Summary of Insights

 ### Retailers
-3 of the 6 retailers, West Gear, Foot Locker, and Sports Direct, make up large majority of all sales, nearly 70%.
+3 of the 6 retailers, West Gear, Foot Locker, and Sports Direct, make up the large majority of all sales, nearly 70%.

 ### Product
 Mens athletic footwear has the highest total sales of all products.
 However, it also has the lowest profit margin of all products, at around 40%.